mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ### Create NFT Family

 There you will be asked to enter the name of your collectible family, as well as a symbol \(ticker\).
 Names do not have to be unique.
-When you click on Access button, you will be directed to a new window "Generate key Phrase", where you will see a list of key codes and need to save or capture the given set of 12-16 words somewhere safe.
+When you click on the Access button, you will be directed to a new window "Generate key Phrase", where you will see a list of keycodes and need to save or capture the given set of 12-16 words somewhere safe.
 This list of code will help to access your account( do not share it with anyone)

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/generate-new-key.png)